-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Complete standard ODP required orientation and training. - 3.
+Have a signed ODP Provider Agreement on file with ODP. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Be at least 18 years of age. - 6.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 7.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.

-6. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
-If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- The nature of the crime;

-- Facts surrounding the conviction;

-- Time elapsed since the conviction;

-- The evidence of the individual's rehabilitation; and

-- The nature and requirements of the job.

-Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record. be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

-7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-8. Have documentation that all vehicles used in the provision of Transportation services have automobile insurance.

-9. Have a valid driver's license.

-10. Have documentation that all vehicles used in the provision of Transportation services have current State motor vehicle registration and inspection.

-11. Have Workers' Compensation Insurance, in accordance with state law.

-12. Be trained to meet the needs of the participant such as with communication, mobility and behavioral needs.

-13. Comply with Department standards related to provider qualifications.
+Chapter 63. - 8.
+Have documentation that all vehicles used in the provision of Transportation services have automobile insurance. - 9.
+Have a valid driver's license. - 10.
+Have documentation that all vehicles used in the provision of Transportation services have current State motor vehicle registration and inspection. - 11.
+Have Workers' Compensation Insurance, in accordance with state law. - 12.
+Be trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 13.
+Comply with Department standards related to provider qualifications.

-Verification of Provider Qualifications Entity Responsible for Verification: